-Severe storm expected to bring heavy rain, winds to Atlantic Canada
+Nearly 200,000 without power in Quebec after strong winds, rain

 Eversource reported more than 150,000 Connecticut customers were without power around 2 a.m.
 Monday.
 National Grid also reported more than 130,000 customers were without power in Rhode Island and Massachusetts.

-The National Weather Service said there were reports of downed trees and power lines around the region and roads that were impassable due to flash flooding.
+The National Weather Service said there were reports of downed trees and power lines around the region and roads that were impassible due to flash flooding.

 The same storm system also caused problems in Pennsylvania, New Jersey and New York.